A previous post[MIR] focused on our

 However, marketing is just a tiny part of the world economy.
 What will the next decade bring?

 In the 2020s, Active AI will more and more invade the real world, driving industrial processes and machines and robots, a bit like in the movies (better self-driving cars[CAR1] will be part of this, especially fleets of simple electric cars with small & cheap batteries[CAR2]).
 Although the real world is much more complex than virtual worlds, and less forgiving, the coming wave of "Real World AI" or simply "Real AI" will be much bigger than the previous AI wave, because it will affect all of production, and thus a much bigger part of the economy.
-That's why the company
+That is why for many years I have been focusing my efforts with

-NNAISENSE is all about Real AI in the physical world.
+NNAISENSE on Real AI in the physical world.

 Some claim that big platform companies with lots of data from many users will dominate AI.
 That's absurd.
 How does a baby learn to become intelligent?
 Not "by downloading lots of data from Facebook".[NAT2] No, it learns by actively creating its own data through its own self-invented experiments with toys etc, learning to predict the consequences of its actions, and using this predictive model of physics and the world to become a better and better planner and problem solver.[AC90][PLAN-PLAN6]

-We already know how to build AIs that also learn a bit like babies, using what I have called
+We already know how to build AIs that also learn a bit like babies, using what is called

 and incorporating mechanisms that aid in reasoning